Trauma-informed therapy may be able to help you manage and heal from the effects of trauma.

 Trauma does not discriminate.
 It can impact people of every race, ethnicity, sex, age, sexual orientation, gender identity, and background.

 Even though the symptoms of trauma can feel overwhelming, it is possible to heal.
 Trauma therapy is an option to achieve this.

 Trauma-focused therapy or trauma-informed therapy is an umbrella term.
 It describes the group of therapy modalities that are specifically designed to address the effects of trauma, including post-traumatic stress disorder (PTSD).

 Some types of trauma therapy include:

 - prolonged exposure therapy (PE)

-Besides these, there are other trauma-focused therapies that have been designed to specifically address the symptoms of trauma.
+Besides these, there are other treatments for trauma that have been designed to specifically address the symptoms of trauma.

 Herman’s model of trauma recovery

-This model is based on the idea that trauma recovery can’t happen alone — it can only occur within the context of connection with other people.
+This model is based on the idea that healing from trauma can’t happen alone — it can only occur within the context of connection with other people.